-Although this work isn't specifically about food, it creates that possibility of food - related interventions since food is a core social determinant of health.
-Kiran and Pinto (2016), from their work on two urban adult family practices, found that about 15% of patients had an unmet resource need, usually low income and associated food insecurity or difficulties obtaining health insurance and medication.
+Although this work isn't specifically about food, it creates the possibility of food-related interventions since food is a core social determinant of health.
+Kiran and Pinto (2016), from their work on two urban adult family practices, found that about 15% of patients had an unmet resource need, usually low-income, and associated food insecurity or difficulties obtaining health insurance and medication.
 These patients were less healthy with more emergency department visits.
-From the medical literature, it is established that such patients generally have higher prevalence of diabetes and associated side effects, cholesterol, blood pressure and more difficulty with glycaemic control.
+From the medical literature, it is established that such patients generally have a higher prevalence of diabetes and associated side effects, cholesterol, blood pressure, and more difficulty with glycaemic control.
 But, unfortunately, most practices do not address the upstream factors that are significant contributors to these health conditions.

 Although the evidence remains weak because such approaches have yet to be scaled up and out, making these efforts effective requires (Pinto and Block, 2017):

 - clear frameworks for SDOH, operations, participation, and interdisciplinary practice;

 - data to identify upstream causes of downstream problems;